ddoodev/guide/guide/index.md

 })
 ```

 What's that `ctx` variable you might ask.
 It is a context variable.
 It usually contains entities and other data you might be interested in.
+You can find more about specific context variables in [API Reference](https://ddoo.dev/api).
+Just search for `<event-name>EventContext`, for example, [`MessageCreateEventContext`](https://ddoo.dev/api/events/interfaces/MessageCreateEventContext).

 :::warning
-Due to recent Discord policies, you have to setup intents to access message's content.
+Due to recent Discord policies, you have to set up intents to access message's content.

 See [Intents](part-one/intents.md) for details
 :::